Franskeld/pico/README.md

 1. Create a SSH key that uses ED25519
    - Open a terminal
-   - Enter this command by replacing "your_email_address" by your email adddress: ssh-keygen -t ed25519 -C "your_email_address"
+   - Enter this command by replacing "your_email_address" by your email address:

+       ssh-keygen -t ed25519 -C "your_email_address"
    - You can enter a passphrase if you like